learnery/learnery/README.md

 * clone the example app directly

-Build your own app from scratch
+b) Build your own app from scratch
 ---------------------

 create a new app:

-    $ rails new <your-app-name>
+    $ rails new your-app-name
-    $ cd <your-app-name>
+    $ cd your-app-name

-and use learnery from within it:

-add the learnery gem to your Gemfile  (outside any "group")
+and use learnery from within it: add the learnery gem to your Gemfile  (outside any "group")

      # add this line to Gemfile within the rails application
      gem 'learnery', :git => 'git://github.com/learnery/learnery.git', branch: 'stable'